BryanEggels2/JavaCursus/README.md

 # How to run

-edit the following line in the main application:
+Edit the following line in the main application:
 ```java
 JFrame application = GUIWrapper.CreateGui(Programs.TICTACTOE);
 ```